-Toddler Room 1 upstairs - The entrance and exit door is the current Toddler room 1 door.
+Drop off for child in Toddler Room 1 upstairs -

+The entrance and exit door is the current Toddler room 1 door.
 Use the keypad entry - Supervisor will give new parent the key pad entry code

 Please come in and take your child(ren) to the cubby area to take off their jacket, outdoor shoes and put on indoor shoes.
 Once ready, take your child to his/her program room or if drop off is between 7-8 am, you will take your child to the Preschool Room (besides the Toddler Room 1 cubby).
 The Educator will mark your child in the attendance.
 Please share any information on your child's well-being with the Educator at drop off.

 After 8 am, drop offs are For example, Toddler 1 drop off of child will be at their front door, Toddler 2 drop off of child will be through front entrance door.

+Drop off for child in Pre-School Room:

-Pre-School Room : entrance and exit door - Porch.
+The entrance and exit door - Porch.
 Use the keypad entry - Supervisor will give new parent the key pad entry code